shannonyoshi/netlify-hugo-cms/site/content/services/_index.md

 type: services
 image: /img/Orientation.jpg
 intro:
-  heading: What is Blended Learning?
+  heading: Services
   description: >-
-    To learn more about Blended Learning programs, and see an example of a self-paced e-learning, see the example below.
+    Want to learn more about Blended Learning programs, and see an example of a self-paced e-learning?
+See our blog post,
+  blog_title: "What is Blended Learning?"
+  blog_link: "/post/what-is-blended-learning"

 blurbs:
+      - heading: Overview
       - image: /img/eTraining-2b-process.jpg
-      alt: "Training process cycle"
+        alt: Training creation process
-      text: >
+        description:
-        We work with our clients to identify and develop the most effective blend of training methods and tools that will meet their needs.
+          - text: We work with our clients to develop the most effective blend of training methods and tools that will meet their needs.
+We use our experience in communication, facilitation, change management, analysis, and assessment to create training using a wide range of learning techniques and technologies with emphasis on adult learning practices and principals which are backed by current brain research.
+          - text: Working with subject matter experts, stakeholders, and existing resources, we create effective training to keep your employees engaged and at peak performance.
+We will work with you to convert face-to-face presentations into new, interactive, interpersonal formats; update existing e-learnings and information resources; and design, develop, and implement new curricula, including train-the-trainer components and assessments to evaluate learning.
+      - heading: Avatar-Based 3D Virtual Environment Training
+        image:
+        alt:
+        description:
+        - text: Our 3D courses and programs are designed to be intriguing, engaging, and memorable for participants as they gain important knowledge and skills needed for their work.
+Face-to-face, instructor-led training sparks great ideas, broadens and deepens learning, and strengthens personal connections.
+Training in 3D environments sparks great ideas, broadens and deepens learning, and strengthens personal connections which are often missing or severely limited in many forms of virtual and remote learning.
+Plus, it’s fun!
+Learning is enjoyable when it’s done right.
+        - text: These environments provide a sense of presence with and connection to others as well as a feeling of dynamism.
+Interactivity makes training interesting, captivating, and unforgettable.
+Role playing and simulations enhance people’s ability to learn through the practice and application of new knowledge in real-life situations, which increases retention and utilization.
+        - text: We offer many 3D training services.
+We design, develop, and facilitate new curricula including train-the-trainer sessions with additional assistance available for in-house trainers.
+Additionally, we convert existing curricula into 3D interactive, interpersonal learning sessions with role plays, experiential and game based exercises, and discussions of key information.
+Currently available courses include Sexual Harassment ( for employees and supervisors/managers, Change Management, and Communication and Teamwork.
+      - heading: Traditional Virtual Learning
+        image:
+        alt:
+        description:
+          - text: Blah blah something.

-main:
+# main:
-  heading: Great coffee with no compromises
+#   - heading: Services Overview
-  description: >
+#   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+#    Our 3D courses and programs are designed to be intriguing, engaging, and memorable for participants as they gain important knowledge and skills needed for their work.
+Face-to-face, instructor-led training sparks great ideas, broadens and deepens learning, and strengthens personal connections.
+Training in 3D environments sparks great ideas, broadens and deepens learning, and strengthens personal connections which are often missing or severely limited in many forms of virtual and remote learning.
+Plus, it’s fun!
+Learning is enjoyable when it’s done right.
   # image1:
   #   alt: A close-up of a paper filter filled with ground coffee
   #   image: /img/products-grid3.jpg